AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

 71. You can (mostly) override compiler flags via `#pragma GCC optimize (...)`.
 I have `Ofast,omit-frame-pointer,inline,unroll-all-loops`.
 In theory, `omit-frame-pointer` is included in -O1, but it was faster 🤷.
 You can do HC on compiler flags 😅

+72. There's a new concept in BC: metagame.
+What is the best strategy often depends on the dominating strategies of other players.
+This is especially problematic in games with imperfect information.
+Forget about decent evaluation of your solution.

+73. Each "test" is essentially a single 2-player game with binary outcome.
+Either you win or lose, no matter how big your advantage/disadvantage was.
+Forget about decent evaluation of your solution.

+74. In order to be able to perform viable local tests, you need a wide spectrum of different approaches that's representative of bots on the leaderboard.
+Forget about decent evaluation of your solution.

+75. Remember tip 20?
+Contests are feedback loops.
+When you can't effectively evaluate your solution, it's hard to quickly develop your intuition.
+In BC you get a lot of noisy feedback and you have to make very wild guesses about the next steps.

+76. BC require much bigger time investment than heuristic contests.

+    - very weak feedback mechanism
+    - constantly evolving metagame
+    - access to all replays means that everyone has access to how your bot plays (and they can counter it)
+    - (often) more complex rules

+77. Due to interactivity they tend to be way more fun than HC.
+Despite that, I generally don't recommend BC as a good learning platform for newcomers.
+Feedback loop is ineffective so it's harder to associate your actions with the outcome.

+78.  ost of the skills & wisdom gained from H Care applicable to BC contests.
+Prototyping.
+Good workflow.
+Code optimization.
+Many of the algorithms & techniques are still applicable (beam search is still useful).

+79. Most of the techniques fall into two types: complex state evaluation functions (aka heuristics) and search (beam search, rollouts, MCTS).
+It highly depends on the problem which one is more viable, but you have to master both to succeed.
+Extreme form of state evaluations are neural networks.

+80. Because the evaluation is very noisy it's often a good idea to ignore it altogether and focus on a solution that you believe will work.
+Search-based solutions tend to be more metagame agnostic.
+You can also develop a local league system for automatic state evaluation adjustments.
+I've been working on a simple local league [system](https://github.com/FakePsyho/psyleague) that would do automatic matchmaking.
+Somewhat similar tool to [psytester](https://github.com/FakePsyho/psytester) but for bot contests.